yabellini/translate_post_to_English/DOI_post.md

     {{< figure src="/img/screen8.png" >}}

-Done, we already have the DOI and the "cite as" that we can add to our repo and ask those who use our materials to use to mention us.
+Done, now we have the DOI and the "cite as" that we can add to our repo and ask those who use our materials to use, to mention us.